Finding Flight: A Return-to-Jumping Protocol for Dancers

 Dynamic Load (Full Body Weight + External Load)

-Jumping is one of the clearest expressions of a dancer’s ability to generate, absorb, and redirect force with precision.
-In concert dance, particularly ballet and modern/contemporary technique, return to jumping is rarely as simple as adding impact back in.
+Finding Flight was developed as a practical framework to guide return-to-jumping decisions in dancers.
+In concert dance, particularly ballet and modern/contemporary technique, jumping is one of the clearest expressions of a dancer’s ability to generate, absorb, and redirect force with precision.
+Yet return to jumping is rarely as simple as adding impact back in.
 It requires a staged progression that rebuilds capacity, sharpens movement quality, and prepares the dancer for the layered technical demands of class, rehearsal, and performance.
-Finding Flight was developed as a practical framework to help clinicians and movement professionals make more thoughtful decisions about loading, readiness, and progression throughout the return-to-jumping process.
+The goal of this series is to help clinicians and movement professionals make more thoughtful decisions about loading, readiness, and progression throughout that process.

-This course begins in the middle of the Finding Flight series and focuses on the dynamic loading phase of return to jumping.
-Participants will first be oriented to how this stage fits within the larger progression before exploring exercise selection, movement analysis, and readiness for advancement in dancers training and performing in ballet and modern/contemporary settings.
+This first offering begins in the middle of the Finding Flight series by design.
+It focuses on the dynamic loading phase of return to jumping, which serves as a central bridge between earlier foundational preparation and later plyometric and return-to-performance work.
+Because of that, it functions as a strong point of entry into the broader framework.
+Participants will first be oriented to where this phase fits within the full progression before exploring exercise selection, movement analysis, and readiness for advancement in dancers training and performing in ballet and modern/contemporary settings.

 Where This Course Fits in the Series